On The Complexity of Maximizing Temporal Reachability via Trip Temporalisation: Introduction

-The graph operation that we will consider is, then, the \textit{trip temporalisation}.
-Given a weighted directed multigraph $D$ and a collection of trips on $D$ (that is, a collection of not necessarily distinct walks in $D$), this operation simply assigns to each trip a starting time.
-The temporal graph \textit{induced} by a trip temporalisation is the temporal graph whose set of nodes is the same as the set of nodes of $D$, and whose set of temporal edges is the disjoint union of all the temporal edges resulting from the assignment of the starting times to the trips in the input collection.
-For example, let us consider the weighted directed multigraph $D$ shown in the left part of Figure~\ref{fig:example}, and the following collection of trips on $D$ (depicted in the right part of the figure): $T_1=(v_1,v_2,1),(v_2,v_3,2),(v_3,v_4,2)$ (blue solid trip), $T_2=(v_2,v_3,1),(v_3,v_6,1),(v_6,v_7,1),(v_7,v_2,1)$ (green dashed trip), and $T_3=(v_5,v_6,1),(v_6,v_7,1),(v_7,v_8,2)$ (red dotted trip).
-Note how the edge $(v_6,v_7,1)$ is ``used'' by two different trips (that is, $T_2$ and $T_3$): this might correspond to two different vehicles travelling through this edge.
-Note also that there is no trip temporalisation such that both $v_8$ is reachable from $v_1$ and $v_4$ is reachable from $v_5$ in the induced temporal graph.
-Indeed, if $v_8$ is reachable from $v_1$, then the starting time assigned to $T_1$ has to be smaller than the starting time assigned to $T_3$, while if $v_4$ is reachable from $v_5$, then the starting time assigned to $T_3$ has to be smaller than the starting time assigned to $T_1$: these two inequalities cannot be both satisfied.
+The temporal graph \textit{induced} by a trip temporalisation of $\tnet$ is the temporal graph whose node set is the same as the node set of $D$, and whose set of temporal edges is the disjoint union of all the temporal edges resulting from the assignment of the starting times to the walks in $\tnet$.
+The \textit{reachability} of a trip temporalisation is the temporal reachability of the temporal graph it induces, that is, the number of pairs of nodes which are temporally connected.
+For example, let us consider the weighted directed multigraph $D$ shown in the left part of Figure~\ref{fig:example}, and the following collection $\tnet$ of walks on $D$ (depicted in the right part of the figure): $T_1=(v_1,v_2,+1),(v_2,v_3,+2),(v_3,v_4,+2)$ (blue solid trip), $T_2=(v_2,v_3,+1),(v_3,v_6,+1),(v_6,v_7,+1)$, $(v_7,v_2,+1)$ (green dashed trip), and $T_3=(v_5,v_6,+1),(v_6,v_7,+1),(v_7,v_8,+2)$ (red dotted trip).
+Note how the edge $(v_6,v_7,+1)$ is ``used'' by two different trips (that is, $T_2$ and $T_3$): this might correspond to two different vehicles travelling through this edge.
+Note also that there is no trip temporalisation such that both pairs of nodes $(v_1,v_8)$ and $(v_5,v_4)$ are temporally connected in the induced temporal graph.
+Indeed, if $v_8$ is reachable from $v_1$, then the starting time assigned to $T_1$ has to be smaller than the starting time assigned to $T_3$ as reaching $v_7$ from $v_2$ requires at least $+3$ units of time (using edges of $T_2$), while if $v_4$ is reachable from $v_5$, then the starting time assigned to $T_3$ has to be smaller than the starting time assigned to $T_1$ as reaching $v_3$ from $v_6$ also requires at least $+3$ units of time: these two inequalities cannot be both satisfied.
 Let us consider the trip temporalisation which assigns to $T_1$ the starting time $1$, to $T_2$ the starting time $6$, and to $T_3$ the starting time $10$ (this trip temporalisation intuitively corresponds to scheduling the three trips one after the other).
-The temporal graph induced by this trip temporalisation is shown in Figure~\ref{fig:inducedtemporalgraph}.
-In this temporal graph, the node $v_1$ can reach all nodes but node $v_5$, while node $v_7$ can reach only nodes $v_2$, $v_7$, and $v_8$.
-The reachability of this temporal graph is equal to $30$.
+The temporal graph induced by this trip temporalisation is indeed shown in Figure~\ref{fig:inducedtemporalgraph} and its reachability is equal to $30$ as already mentioned.
 On the other hand, it is possible to verify that the trip temporalisation which assigns to $T_1$ the starting time $9$, to $T_2$ the starting time $5$, and to $T_3$ the starting time $1$ induces a temporal graph whose reachability is $32$ (see also Table~\ref{tbl:example} at page~\pageref{tbl:example}).